 - You can start with a dummy sheet or an empty sheet and copy-paste your own data into it.

-- You can upload a file from our Datylon online platform if you have some data stored there.
+- You can upload a file from Datylon Report Studio if you have some data stored there.

 - You can upload a locally saved file.

 We are going to use a file we have saved locally on our computer.
 Simply click Manage Data > Add > Import File and browse to find your data file.
 As the data sheet is added you can see its preview.
 In our design, we are using a dataset that contains 8 columns: Element, Crust, Mantle, Core, Color, Crust Radius, Mantle Radius, and Core Radius.
 There are percentage values for every chemical element for every layer of the Earth.
 The “Color” column allows you to have consistent colors for all of the elements in different pie charts.
 Radius columns set the radius of every slice of a pie and allow us to see the approximate scale of the earth layers (*the mantle radius is reduced for the sake of crust visibility.
 In reality, the mantle would have a radius value of more than 99).
 After loading the data, click ‘Select Sheet’.

 Once the update is complete, we see that the pie chart is updated with the new data.

 Step 4: Binding the data